Fudgy Hot Cocoa Cookie Recipe

 - Thick Batter – This cookie batter does end up very thick and sticky!
 Therefore, I’d recommend mixing the dough with a stand mixer fitted with a paddle attachment.
 Whisking the mix by hand or even with a whisk attachment on a stand mixer won’t work!

-- Toasted Marshmallow – For a fun twist on flavor and appearance you can broil these Hot Chocolate Cookies on low for a toasted marshmallow topping!
+- Toasted Marshmallow – For a fun twist on flavor and appearance, you can broil these Hot Chocolate Cookies on low for a toasted marshmallow topping!
 Just keep a close on them to ensure they don’t burn.

 These Hot Chocolate Cookies are best served warm and fresh, allowing you to enjoy the gooey marshmallow!
 However, you can store leftovers in an airtight container at room temperature for up to 5 days.

-If you’ve tried this recipe, please let me know how you liked it in the comments below and leave a review; I love hearing from you!
-And don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos or join our Sugar & Soul Show-offs Community and share them there, where you can join our recipe challenges and win prizes!
+If you’ve tried this recipe, please let leave a review in the comments below.
+I love hearing from you!
+Don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos, or join our Sugar & Soul Show-offs Community and share them there.

-Hot Chocolate Cookies
+Hot Cocoa Cookies Recipe

 Ingredients